-Recently Toryglen Medical Centre in Glasgow, instructed GP Surveyors, for the first time, to carry out a review of their Notional Rent.
+Toryglen Medical Centre in Glasgow, instructed GP Surveyors, to carry out a review of their Notional Rent figure.
 The surgery required a second opinion on NHS Scotland’s original valuation, believing the initial figure may be too low.

 Toryglen Medical Centre is a purpose-built surgery, located in Glasgow, with over 1,600 patients.

-Upon instruction we assigned one of our surveyor’s to the case, Tom Simpson, who visited the surgery to carry out a full onsite inspection.
+Upon instruction, we assigned Tom Simpson, one of our highly experienced surveyors to the case.
+As this was the first time we had carried out a Notional Rent review on behalf of the surgery, Tom carried out a full onsite inspection.
 Having gathered all the necessary information and compared this to the wealth of evidence GP Surveyors hold, Tom was able to put together a strong case to challenge the District Valuers original valuation.
-The basis for appeal, being the surgeries Notional Rent unit rate was too low, compared to that of similar purpose build surgeries in the area.
+The basis for the appeal, being that the surgeries Notional Rent unit rate was low when compared to that of similar purpose build surgeries in the area.

 Dr Linda Wright, Toryglen Medical Centre, said:

-This case is a perfect example of how just a small difference in unit rate, can amount to a significant increase in Notional Rent and a welcome boost to a practice’s income.
+This case is a perfect example of how, just a small increase in unit rate, can amount to a significant increase in Notional Rent and a welcome boost to a practice’s income and ensuing capital value.

 We hope you have found our Toryglen Medical Centre case study useful.
 To see our full range of Notional Rent case studies click here.